-For over twenty-five years CDA’s work has been driven by the same two fundamental beliefs:
+For more than twenty-five years CDA has worked directly with organizations, institutions, and corporations, driven by two fundamental beliefs:

-- The perspectives and capacities of people affected by conflict are essential to constructive engagements in fragile and conflict-affected contexts.
+- People belong at the center.
+The knowledge, perspectives, and capacities of people and communities affected by conflict are essential to positive social change and to constructive engagements by international actors.

 - Context matters.
-Effectiveness depends on a deep understanding of, and adaptation to, complex local dynamics.
+Effectiveness depends on a deep understanding of, and will to act responsibly within, complex local dynamics.

 Systems change occurs when deep learning meets creative collaboration.
 That’s why CDA works in partnership at the nexus of peacebuilding, development, and humanitarian response to facilitate bold action wherever communities experience conflict.